sissiok/GNRS/src/tools/shortest_path_generator/README.md

     make clean all

-Alternatively, you can enable some debugging statements by executing either the debug1 or debug2 directives in the makefile.A
+Alternatively, you can enable some debugging statements by executing either the debug1 or debug2 directives in the makefile.

     make clean debug1
     # Or for more verbose output